About

 ePOW was founded in Western Australia (WA) with the aim of promoting collaboration and learning across specialties and borders, and to build networks in a collegiate environment.

-The inaugural conference was held at the Lotte Arai Resort, Myoko.
-Based on the success of our first conference, ePOW 2026 will be held again at Lotte Arai.
+The inaugural conference was held at the Lotte Arai in 2025.
+Based on the success of our first 2 conferences, ePOW 2027 will be held again at the Lotte Arai resort.

 Registration